ashears/dash-meinheld-gunicorn-docker/README.md

 Dependencies: Docker

-After downloading the repository, perform the following steps from the root project directory to get the application running.

 ### Usage
 Navigate inside the directory of the OS you want to use, such as 'python3.7-alpine3.8'
 From there, run the following: